-In ABA, behavioral principles are applied to behavioral goals, and the results are carefully measured and analyzed.
+In Applied Behavior Analysis (ABA), behavioral principles are applied to behavioral goals, and the results are carefully measured and analyzed.
 In this way, ABA has an advantage over other behavioral therapy techniques with its basis in analysis and the scientific method and is considered the gold standard of autism spectrum behavioral therapy.

-Fundamentally, the principles of behavior are going to include the environmental factors that impact behavior.
+Fundamentally, the concepts of behavior are going to include the environmental factors that impact behavior.

 This can consist of various factors, but the most important to consider will be identifying what happens right before a behavior occurs (this is called an antecedent in behavioral terms) and what happens right after a behavior occurs (this is called a consequence in behavioral terms).
 Together, these components make up the ‘three-term contingency,’ which can be used to determine what may be triggering behavior and why behavior continues to occur.